Avocat à la Cour

 In complex merger transactions: after cases such as GDF/Suez, Sanofi/Aventis, Air France/KLM, Olivier represented the CDC and Transdev in the framework of the Veolia/Transdev merger, which gave rise to Phase 2 procedures in France and in the Netherlands and concluded with new and creative remedies

-Apple in the framework of procedures before the French Competition Authority and the Paris Commercial Court concerning the distribution of Apple products.
+A leading IT multinational group in the framework of procedures before the French Competition Authority and the Paris Commercial Court concerning the distribution of their products in France.

 Peugeot on competition law aspects of all of its strategic alliance projects, including those with Ford, Toyota, and more recently, General Motors